huntdatacenter/docs/docs/system-status.md

 # System status

-::: warning External kista service
-**2024-05-02 08:12** - External kistas might be unstable as we are getting alerts from a physical machine that hosts part of the service.
-We will investigate.
+::: tip System stats
+System is available
 :::

 We monitor HUNT Cloud.
 Updates will be posted here if there is any service or performance interruption.

 ### Latest system updates

+[..]

+**2024-05-02 08:12** - External kistas might be unstable as we are getting alerts from a physical machine that hosts part of the service.
+We will investigate.

 [..]